 Nurungji (누룽지) is scorched rice- I make this every single time I make rice and it is one of my favorite snacks!
 It is the crunchy rice that is usually left at the bottom of the pot and can be slightly burnt.
 These are the best parts of rice!
-I will show you how to make this in my next blog post.

 - 1 cup short grained rice

 - 1/4 cup sweet rice (glutinous rice)